+Institutions are expected to adequately quantify the climate-related and environmental risks that the institution is exposed to.89 As also stated in the ECB Guide to the ICAAP, risks are not expected to be excluded from the assessment

+86 See paragraph 136 of the EBA Guidelines on internal governance (EBA/GL/2017/11).

+87 See Principle 4 (i) of the ECB Guide to the internal capital adequacy assessment process (ICAAP).

+88 See paragraph 63 of the ECB Guide to the internal capital adequacy assessment process (ICAAP).

+89 See Principle 6 of the ECB Guide to the internal capital adequacy assessment process (ICAAP), which states that "The institution is responsible for implementing risk quantification methodologies that are adequate for its individual circumstances under both the economic and normative perspectives."

-Expectation 7.2 Institutions are expected to adequately quantify the climate-related and environmental risks that the institution is exposed to.
-As also stated in the ECB Guide to the ICAAP, risks are not expected to be excluded from the assessment because they are difficult to quantify or because the relevant data are not available.71 Where such quantification methodologies are subject to further developments, also taking into account the current work and upcoming publications of international networks and standard setters, institutions are expected to make active efforts to develop or apply appropriate tools and methods.
-Expectation 7.3 Institutions are expected to adopt a strategic approach to managing and/or mitigating climate-related and environmental risks in line with their business strategy and risk appetite, and to adapt policies, procedures, risk limits and risk controls accordingly.
-Based on the EBA Guidelines, an institution's risk management framework should provide specific guidance on the implementation of its strategies and, where appropriate, establish and maintain internal limits consistent with its risk appetite and commensurate with its sound operation, financial strength, 71 See paragraph 74 of the ECB Guide to the internal capital adequacy assessment process (ICAAP).
+because they are difficult to quantify or because the relevant data are not available.90 Where such quantification methodologies are subject to further developments, also taking into account the current work and upcoming publications of international networks91 and standard setters, institutions may use plausible assumptions to develop proxies for the assessment of climate-related and environmental risks.
+As described in Section 6.5, institutions may, in particular, consider the use of scenario analysis and stress testing for this purpose.

-capital base and strategic goals.72 With this in mind, institutions are expected to consider the need to adjust their risk policies, for example by setting limits on financing certain sensitive economic (sub-)sectors, sovereigns, businesses or real estate exposures or even excluding some specific (sub-)sectors or borrowers from credit granting; modifying credit conditions for borrowers included or not included on a white list/black list or which are considered "best-in-class"; entering into a constructive dialogue with critical counterparties; agreeing on measures to gradually reduce climate-related or environmental risks, potentially also with a view to improving the sustainability rating and/or credit rating of a counterparty.
+Institutions are expected to adopt a strategic approach to managing and/or mitigating climate-related and environmental risks in line with their business strategy and risk appetite, and to adapt policies, procedures, risk limits and risk controls accordingly.
+Based on the EBA Guidelines, an institution's risk management framework should provide specific guidance on the implementation of its strategies and, where appropriate, establish and maintain internal limits consistent with its risk appetite and commensurate with its sound operation, financial strength, capital base and strategic goals.92 With this in mind, institutions are expected to consider the need to adjust their risk policies, for example by setting criteria to identify business areas, including portfolios and investments, that can be supported in gradually reducing climate-related or environmental risks, thus fostering their resilience to transition and/or physical risks.
+Institutions are encouraged to engage in constructive dialogue with critical counterparties, including with a long-term view to improving the sustainability rating and/or credit rating of a counterparty.
+An institution may also consider setting limits on financing certain sensitive economic (sub-)sectors, sovereigns, businesses or real estate exposures or even excluding some specific (sub-)sectors or borrowers from credit-granting that are not aligned with its climate-related risk appetite.
+Specifically for institutions originating or planning to originate environmentally sustainable lending, the EBA Guidelines on loan origination and monitoring envisage that institutions assess the extent to which the lending activity "is in line with or is contributing to the overall climate-related and environmentally sustainable objectives of the institution".93

-Box 7

-Observed practice: Quantifying the climate-related and environmental impacts of financing in the ICAAP
+Example of observed practice: Quantifying the climate-related and environmental impacts of financing in the ICAAP

 The ECB has observed a bank that, in its internal capital plan, assesses the environmental impact of its financing and assigns an environmental rating to either the asset or project being financed, or to the borrower for general purpose financing, whether a corporate or public sector client.
 This rating is derived from an assessment of the deal's climate impact, and factors in any significant environmental externalities, such as water use, pollution, waste and biodiversity.
-On the basis of this rating, the bank applies penalties to the assets projected to have the highest level of environmental impact, leading to an increase in the analytical risk weight for these exposures.
-The bank reports that the facilities with a negative environmental and climate impact are subject to an increase in their analytical risk-weighted assets of up to a quarter.
-Ultimately, this impact is reflected in the expected rate of return of the assets, providing potential incentives to invest or disinvest in particular sectors.
+On the basis of this rating, the bank